-A program of preliminary metallurgical testwork was undertaken by ALS Metallurgical (ALS) of Kamloops, British Columbia, using a master composite sample and 20 variability samples.
+A program of preliminary metallurgical testwork was undertaken in 2012 by ALS Metallurgical (ALS) of Kamloops, British Columbia, using a master composite sample and 20 variability samples.
 Micon understands that these samples originated from the Candelones Main deposit.

-Samples received in May, 2012 comprised over one hundred half diamond drill core samples, totalling about 188 kg.
+Samples received in May, 2012, comprised over one hundred half diamond drill core samples, totalling about 188 kg.
 These core samples were combined into 20 variability samples.
-A table showing the analyses of these samples and the master composite is provided in Table 13.3.
+The analyses of these samples and the master composite are provided in Table 13.3.